Permanent Magnetic Synchronous Motors

 - They are clean, very fast, and efficient.

-- They are more compact and lighter than an ACIM.
+- They are more compact and lighter than an AC induction motor (ACIM).

-- Smooth low- and high-speed performance.
-Work well for high-performance applications.
+- Smooth low- and high-speed performance, suitable for high-performance applications.

-- They generate high torque if coupled with Field-Oriented Control (FOC).
+- Generate high torque when coupled with Field-Oriented Control (FOC).

 Core Advantages